 This growth of messaging and in general of digital channels encourages companies to develop an Omni-Digital approach.
 Customers naturally use the channel they prefer and expect to find the same levels of customer service whatever the channel they use.
-By centralizing the handling of their digital channels, Dimelo helps companies answer these expectations.
-By officially partnering with Facebook, Dimelo has supported AXA on Messenger as soon as their APIs were available.
+By centralizing the handling of their digital channels, RingCentral Engage helps companies answer these expectations.
+By officially partnering with Facebook, we have supported AXA on Messenger as soon as their APIs were available.
 Whatever the new channels available, we follow this method in order to lead businesses on the new contact points chosen by their customers.

 Apple Business Chat’s functionalities

 iMessage, pre installed in every iPhone, is one of the most popular applications.
 With 700 million iPhone users worldwide, iMessage has a considerable user database.